 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 TriCEM Call for Proposals

-TriCEM is inviting proposals from students, faculty, and staff at Duke, NC State, and UNC-Chapel Hill in the following areas: Seed Grants, Graduate Awards, and Working Groups.
+TriCEM is currently inviting proposals in the following areas: Seed Grants, Graduate Awards, and Working Groups.
 Proposed activities should focus on evolutionary medicine, broadly interpreted to involve research that uses evolutionary and ecological perspectives to understand health and disease in humans, domesticated animals, and wildlife.
-Examples of previously funded projects include the ecology and evolution of infectious disease; psychiatric and neurodegenerative disease; evolution of antimicrobial resistance; evolutionary perspectives in global health; evolution of aging; autoimmune disease and allergy; evolution and cancer; evolutionary perspectives on emerging plant diseases and food security; One Health and comparative medicine; and the genetic basis of disease.

 Graduate Student Awards are one-year grants for graduate students to pursue research in evolutionary medicine relevant to their graduate research.
-To be eligible, a student must be enrolled at Duke, NC State, or UNC-Chapel Hill and have completed one year of their graduate program by the time the fellowship commences.
+Funds should be used for direct research expenses; tuition, fees, and stipends are not allowable expenses.
+To be eligible, a student must be actively enrolled at Duke, NC State, or UNC-Chapel Hill and have completed one year of their graduate program by the time the fellowship commences.
 We expect the graduate student to lead and author aspects of the proposed research.
 Award amounts are available up to $7,500.